michaelStettler/BVS/README.md

 especially the explainability of each of its components.
 Of course there's no free lunch, and such models add lots of induces biased which will hardly compete with state of the art end-to-end deep learning architectures.
-But, understanding what components may affect the system could shed light to better end-to-end system.
+But, understanding how components may affect the system could shed light to better end-to-end system.

 In such, I would like to follow the idea of a "brain score" mechanism but